lachemontes/Repo_1/README.md

 # A Git tutorial
+# This is my first README ...
+TestWololo

 This repository contains tutorial information related to the **NBIS/ELIXIR** course *Tools for Reproducible Research*, specifically the session on using the `git`